At the low end of the spectrum are the value cleaners.

 Wannabe cleaners are ordinary cleaners who have convinced themselves that they are extraordinary cleaners.

 They talk the talk but can’t walk the walk.

 As these wannabe cleaners work to transform themselves into extraordinary cleaners, they, nonetheless, don’t want to alienate their existing clients who just want ordinary, bang and hang cleaning.
-They need to somehow retain those clients in order to survive financially.
+They know that they need to retain those clients in order to survive financially.

 So they purport to offer 3 different "levels of quality" at 3 different price levels.

-They’ll typically refer to these three quality-price levels as their “everyday service”, their “expert service” and their “couture” service.
-Or their diamond, platinum and gold service.
-Or their classic, deluxe and signature service.
-Or their basic, classic and artisan service.
+They’ll typically refer to these three quality-price levels as their “everyday" service, their “expert" service and their “couture” service.
+Or their "diamond", "platinum" and "gold" service.
+Or their "classic", "deluxe" and "artisan" service.

 By contrast, a true quality cleaner would never offer three levels of care.

-A true quality cleaner offers one level of quality….. extraordinary care.
+A true quality cleaner only offers one level of quality..... extraordinary care.

-At RAVE FabriCARE, for example, we know who our clients are and we understand their needs.
+At RAVE FabriCARE, we know who our clients are and we understand their needs.